COSMOS-Web: Estimating Physical Parameters of Galaxies Using Self-Organizing Maps: Introduction

 We use two specific datasets: the HORIZON-AGN (HZ-AGN) simulation, a mock dataset matched to the COSMOS field, and the COSMOS-Web (CW) survey data as the observational counterpart.
 Two JWST filters, F277W and F444W, are used to investigate whether these NIRCam filters can improve the precision of estimating physical parameters compared to previous studies.
 Our findings provide insights into both the potential and the challenges of using SOMs for next-generation galaxy surveys.

 This paper is organized as follows.
 Section~\ref{sec:data} provides a brief description of the HZ-AGN and CW data.
-Section~\ref{sec:method} explains the SOM, the training process, and the prediction method to estimate the physical parameters.
+Section~\ref{sec:method} explains the SOM, the input data, data preparation, SOM training, test data, and the prediction phase.
 Section~\ref{sec:results} presents the results in three subsections: (\ref{subsec:som_sim}) training the SOM with HZ-AGN data and predicting on a separate HZ-AGN dataset; (\ref{subsec:som_obs}) training with CW data and predicting on a separate CW dataset; and (\ref{subsec:som_sim_obs}) applying the SOM trained on HZ-AGN data to CW data.
-In Section~\ref{sec:discussion}, we compare our results with previous studies using SOMs for the estimation of physical parameters and discuss the strengths and weaknesses of SOMs in this context.
+In Section~\ref{sec:discussion}, we compare our results with previous SOM-based studies of physical parameter estimation, discuss the limitations of our predictions and possible ways to address them, evaluate the strengths and weaknesses of SOMs in this context, and provide practical guidelines for observers based on the key results of this work.
 Finally, Section~\ref{sec:conclusions} summarizes the study and presents the main conclusions.

 Throughout this paper, all the magnitudes are expressed in the AB system \citep{oke1974}, and we adopt a $\Lambda$CDM cosmology with $H_0 = 70 \, \text{km} \, \text{s}^{-1} \, \text{Mpc}^{-1}$, $\Omega_m = 0.3$, and $\Omega_\Lambda = 0.7$.
 We use the initial mass function (IMF) from \citep{chabrier2003}.